 5. Trimming and Shaping:

-After the bagasse is pressed into different disposable food packaging products, the raw edges are smoothed out.
+The raw edges are smoothed out after the bagasse is pressed into different disposable food packaging products.
 They trim any rough patches to make the finished product look presentable.

 6. Final inspection:

-After that, the QC (Quality Control) team oversees the finished products and analyzes their performance with the Ph test, Moisture test, and Scuff Resistance tests.
+After that, the QC (Quality Control) team oversees the finished products and analyzes their performance using the Ph test, Moisture test, and Scratch Resistance test.

 They also investigate any scratches, dents, or poor finishing of the final product before packaging.

-In the final step, the products are sanitized and sterilized to remove any bacteria or harmful toxins.
+In the final step, the products are sanitized and sterilized to remove bacteria or harmful toxins.